SAS-Systems/Unveiled-Documentation/SRS/UC12_Upload_file.md

 ### 1.1 Brief Description
 When the user is on the main screen of the Unveiled Android Application and he presses the button "Upload File", he can select a file from his local device and upload it to the Unveiled server.
 The metadata of the file is also stored on the server.

-This use case was estimated with 85 FPs.
-See the below screenshot for details:
-![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]